 Welcome to Y2!

-Our PPA is on a Wednesday afternoon.
-During this time children will be taught by Mrs Hill who delivers PSHE and Mrs Flint who will deliver Art.
+Our PPA is on a Thursday afternoon.
+During this time children will be taught by Mrs Little who will deliver Computing and Mrs Hill who will deliver Music.

 Books to enjoy at home!